MX1MR41/A2SV-back-end/Task 3/library_management/docs/documentation.md

 ## Error Handling
 - The application handles common errors such as attempting to borrow a book that is already borrowed or returning a book that is not borrowed.

-## Extending the Application
-- New features and functionalities can be added by extending the `Library` struct and implementing new methods in the `services` package.

-## Conclusion
-This documentation provides an overview of the Library Management System's structure and usage.
-For detailed implementation, refer to the source code in the respective files.

----